 How do I apply for the different Chemeketa scholarships that you offer?

 When you complete the scholarship application online, you will be automatically considered for all the Foundation scholarships based on your eligibility.
-You will not need to review the list the scholarships or apply to them individually.
+You will not need to review the list of scholarships or apply to them individually.
 We recommend you use Google Chrome and not Internet Explorer when accessing and completing the application.

 When can I apply?

 My personal information on the application is incorrect.
-How do I correct this
+How do I correct this?

 Contact Enrollment Services at 503.399.5001 to change your personal information.